 There’s a matte anti-glare coating too, which effectively eliminates reflections, while the bezels are ultra-thin at all four sides of the monitor.

-Connectivity options are abundant and include two HDMI 2.0 ports (limited to 144Hz), DisplayPort 1.4, a headphones jack, audio line-out, and a quad-USB 3.0 hub.
+Connectivity options are abundant and include two HDMI 2.0 ports (limited to 144Hz), DisplayPort 1.4, a headphone jack, audio line-out and a quad-USB 3.0 hub.

 Price & Similar Monitors

 The Dell AW2721D usually goes for ~$1,100 at Dell’s website, but it can be found for ~$700 – $800 on Amazon.

 Its main 1440p 240Hz competitor, at least at the moment, is the Samsung Odyssey G7, with the 27″ variant going for ~$550 – $700.

 The G7 can have 2 to 4 times higher contrast and it doesn’t suffer from IPS glow, so it offers a more immersive viewing experience with more vivid and inky blacks, especially in dark rooms.

 Further, its DisplayPort input supports DSC 1.2 allowing you to use 10-bit color at 1440p 240Hz with RGB output color format.